tracymu/api-tutorial/index.md

 {"Search"=>[{"Title"=>"Dog Day Afternoon", "Year"=>"1975", ... }, { Title"=>"Alpha Dog", "Year"=>"2006", "imdbID"=>"tt0426883" ... }, ...]
 ```

-You can see that `@results` has a key of `Search`, whose value is an array of movies.
-Each movie has a Title, Year, etc.
+You can see that `@results` has a key of `"Search"`, whose value is an array.
+Each movie has a `"Title"`, `"Year"`, etc.

-Let's change that last line in our `search` method to only return the array of movies.
-To do that, you specify the key `"Search"`
+Let's change that last line in our search method to only return the array of movies.
+To do that, we specify the key `"Search"`.

 ```ruby
 @results = JSON.parse(json)["Search"]